 GMI Executive Director

-You are either seriously considering missions as your new vocation or you finally gave in and have made that commitment to pursue missions full time.
-Now you may wonder what you can do to get prepared for such a life-changing venture.
-Once you apply to Grace Ministries International, you will go through different orientations, perhaps specific training geared for your ministry, and probably language studies.
-However, you are wanting to know what you can do before all that happens to better prepare yourself and your family to serve the Lord around the world.
+You are either seriously considering missions as your new vocation or you finally decided to make the commitment to pursue missions full time.
+You may wonder what you can do now to get prepared for such a life-changing venture.
+Once you apply to serve with Grace Ministries International, you will go through different orientations, perhaps specific training geared for your ministry, and probably language studies.
+However, you may want to know what you can do before all that happens to better prepare yourself and your family to serve the Lord around the world.
 Maybe you have not even contacted us yet, but you still want to get ready for this next chapter in your life.
 Here is the best piece of advice I can give: live here and now like you will live there and then.
 Let me explain this by taking you through a few areas of life where you can begin to live now like you will as a missionary then.

 Do Ministry Now.